swampyrad/RadTechZombies/README.md

 # RadTechZombies

-A monster pack addon for use with the
+A monster pack based off of the arsenal found in 'Radtech Weapon Pack'.
-RadTech Weapons Pack

-WARNING: MUST BE LOADED AFTER RADTECH WEAPONS
-OR ELSE IT WILL NOT WORK

-Monster code based off the work of
-MatthewTheGlutton aka mc776, author of the Hideous Destructor mod for GZDoom
+Monster code based off the work of MatthewTheGlutton, aka mc776, author of 'Hideous Destructor' for GZDoom.

+**Requires the Radtech Weapon pack to function!
+It can be found at <https://github.com/swampyrad/RadTechWeaponsPack>**

 List of monsters:

 - 10mm Zombies:
 Wields 10mm Pistols and Sig-Cows, slightly deadlier than SMG and Pistol Zombiemen.

 - Doomed Jackboots:
-Wields Doomed Shotguns, giving their shots a wider horizontal spread akin to their vanilla Doom counterparts.
+Commonly known to wield Doomed Shotguns, their shots follow a much wider horizontal spread due to the lack of proper chokes.

 - Combat Jackboots:
 Wields Combat Shotguns, these blood-drenched goons wear body armor for better defense, but as a tradeoff they sacrifice semi-auto and side-saddles for mobility, resulting in slower firerate and taking longer to reload than usual.

 - Riot Police Jackboots:
 Wields Less-Lethal Shotguns, members of UAC's private security firm, these undead guards now roam the corridors looking for any "criminal scum" to bring swift justice to in the form of hardened rubber.

 - Minerva Zombies:
 Wields the Minerva 9mm Chaingun, has slower firerate, but unlike Vulcanette Zombies, they can be incapacitated.

+Minerva Minigunner Sprite Credits (copied from Realm667):

+Submitted: TheMightyHeracross
+Code: TheMightyHeracross, Ghastly (ZScript conversion)
+GLDefs: Graf Zhal (lights.pk3)
+Sounds: Skulltag
+Sprites: id Software, Skulltag
+Sprite Edit: ItsNatureToDie
+Idea Base: Minigunner's avatar, David G's sprites, lack of a minigunner on the Beastiary